Powered by SchoolDash

 Environment: Above average.
 Air pollution and traffic accidents are very low, while crime is quite low.

 Disadvantaged pupils: Poor.
-Progress up to age 16 is above average.
+Progress up to age 16 is below average.
 Destinations at 16 are poor.
-Progress at 16-18 is poor.
-Destinations at 18 (allowing for attainment) are poor.
+There is no information for students aged 16-18.

 Representation: Out of balance.
 The socio-economic mix and ethnic representation are both out of balance with the local community.
 Show details

 Sixth form: Poor.
-Attainment is poor, progress is above average and destinations at 18 (allowing for attainment) are poor.
+Destinations at 18 are poor.

 Provision for special educational needs